Configuring High Availability (HA) basic settings

 After completing your HA deployment, you can manage the HA topology and view information and statistics for each HA unit.

 Go to System > High Availability > HA Topology.
 From here, you can select the master unit or slaves in the group, and a pop-up window will appear with the option to disconnect them.
 If you select a slave in the group, the pop-up will also provide options to view its attack logs, event logs, and traffic logs.
+On the log page, you can click the Download button to download the logs of the slaves.
 To view logs for the master unit in the group, go to Log&Report > Log Access and select the log(s) you want to view.